madetech/blog/posts/jenkins_terransible.md

-# Build a CD Pipeline with Terraform and Ansible
+# Building a Continuous Delivery Pipeline in 5 minutes

 At Made, the majority of our projects use Continuous Delivery pipelines to provide a clear path for deploying to production.
 It's common for these to be setup on the first day of a project kick-off.